assimp/assimp-docs/source/developer/developer.rst

 General
 -------

-Or - how to write your own loaders.
-It's easy.
+In this chapter you will learn how to write your own importers.
 You just need to implement the #Assimp::BaseImporter class, which defines a few abstract methods, register your loader, test it carefully and provide test models for it.

-OK, that sounds too easy :-).
-The whole procedure for a new loader merely looks like this:

 * Create a header (*FormatNameImporter.h*) and a unit (*FormatNameImporter.cpp*) in the *<root>/code/AssetLib/* directory
 * Add them to the following workspaces: vc8 and vc9 (the files are in the workspaces directory), CMAKE (code/CMakeLists.txt, create a new source group for your importer and put them also to ADD_LIBRARY( assimp SHARED))